lrynek/design-patterns/sfcasts/command_intro.md

-# Pattern Definition
+# Pattern Definition - Chapter 2
 In this episode we are going to talk about the command pattern, which is a behavioral pattern.
 If you don't remember what it means, what are you doing here?
 Go back to episode 1!
-Just kidding.
+I'm just kidding.
 Here's a quick reminder.
-Behavioral patterns are those help you design classes with specific responsibilities that can then work together, instead of putting all of that code into one giant class.
+Behavioral patterns are those that help you design classes with specific responsibilities that can then work together, instead of putting all of that code into one giant class.

 Official definition: The command pattern encapsulates a request as a stand-alone object,